front/storypage/README.md

 The **Post Block** is another kind of blocks created by **StoryPage** which is composed by a cover image and a title.

 We are trying to provide new types of blocks: **auto posts** and **hand-picked posts** which are experimental for now.
-Theose blocks are dynamic and the render must be implemented server-side.
+Those blocks are dynamic and the render must be implemented server-side.

 [↑ Go up to Table of contents](#table-of-contents)

-### PostsPanel component
+### Posts Panel

-The **Posts Panel** is a pnael which was added to Document tab in sidebar and contains a list of posts which could be filtered by category and/or searched be name.
-Posts can be added to your page as (Post block)[#post-block] by drag and drop.
+The **Posts Panel** is a sidebar panel which was added to Document tab and contains the list of available posts.
+Posts can be dragged and drop on the editor and replace the posts that were there.
+Also, posts could be filtered by category and/or searched by name.

 [↑ Go up to Table of contents](#table-of-contents)